 Inductor Q Factor Basics

 When using an inductor in a circuit where the Q or quality factor is important its resistance becomes an important factor.
-Any resistance will reduce the overall inductor Q factor.
+Any resistance will decrease the general inductor Q factor.

 An inductor can be considered in terms of its equivalent circuit.
-This can be simply expressed as a perfect inductor with a series resistor.
+This can be basically communicated as an ideal inductor with an arrangement resistor.

 - L is a perfect inductor